 Services that are currently affected

-- Visiting the ICE Archives in-person
+- Visiting the ICE Archives in-person(by appointment only).

 Services that remain unaffected